Project guideGPDO Class C

 application fee

-Based on 11 decided applications in Cumberland over 12 months (10 granted, 1 refused). * Limited data — treat as indicative.
+Based on 22 decided applications in Cumberland over 24 months (21 granted, 1 refused).

 Cumberland includes parts of the Lake District National Park, which triggers Article 2(3) designated land rules halving standard permitted development limits throughout the National Park.
 The Solway Coast AONB covers the north-western section.
 Conservation areas include Carlisle city centre, Cockermouth, Keswick, and Wigton.
 Listed building density is notably high in Carlisle and in the historic Cumbrian market towns.
 Flood zones are extensive along the Eden, Derwent, and coastal floodplains.